-Tenant admins are also able to enter configuration that allows the TSP to send security events to the tenant’s logging and Security Information and Event Management (SIEM) system.
+Tenant admins are also able to enter a configuration that allows the TSP to send security events to the tenant’s logging and Security Information and Event Management (SIEM) system.
 The tenant may already be directing logs from their KMS into their SIEM, but enhanced event details and other events are provided when direct logging is configured.
-In addition to richer audit trails, configuring a logging destination allows the tenant to enable key leasing.
-The information that is gathered includes everything necessary for the TSP’s companion LogDriver to write logs to the tenant’s TSP.
+In addition to richer audit trails, configuring a logging destination allows the tenant to continue to receive events after enabling key leasing.
+The information that is gathered includes everything necessary for the TSP’s logging service (Logdriver) to write logs to the tenant’s SIEM.
 Like the KMS configuration, the logging configuration is encrypted in the browser before it is saved, protecting it from access by IronCore or the vendor.

 In order to gain access to the Configuration Broker, please request a demo.